AlkenD/starlight/docs/src/content/docs/guides/authoring-content.md

 ## Images

-Images in Starlight use [Astro’s built-in optimized asset support](https://docs.astro.build/en/guides/assets/).
+Images in Starstruck use [Astro’s built-in optimized asset support](https://docs.astro.build/en/guides/assets/).

 Markdown and MDX support the Markdown syntax for displaying images that includes alt-text for screen readers and assistive technology.